codebuffdev/spring-security-5.x-23/README.md

 1. Using spring provided predefined schema
 2. Presist the User & authorities manually
 3. Authentication via data retrieving from db

+## web-security-singup
+1. It's a typo sign up
+2. Allowing user to sign up to the application
+3. Persisting their credentials to the database